mvmorin/queller-bot/general-rules.md

 - Follow the game rules.
 - A statement is never true if carrying out the implied action would cause a Shadow loss or make it miss an immediate win.
-- If you are presented with multiple equally valid actions, use a die to select one at random.
+- If you are presented with multiple equally valid options, use a die to select one at random.
-- Statements may depend on a specific die. *Example*: For `Using a Character
-  Die: An army can attack a Free Peoples' army.` to be true, the army needs to contains a Nazgûl or Minion.
+- Statements may depend on a specific die. *Example*: `Using a Character Die: An army can attack a Free Peoples' army.` can only be true if the army contains a Nazgûl or a Minion.
+Note, the specified die might not be available but you should still evaluate the statement as if it is.
+You might be instructed to convert a die using an Elven ring or other ability once an action is to be performed.
 - For move and attack statements, it is the moving/attacking army that should satisfy the statement, ignore units left behind.